mologie/libtomcrypt-ios/README.md

 3.  `git clone --depth=1 https://github.com/mologie/libtomcrypt-ios`

-4. If you are not the embedded libtomcrypt or libtomath versions, using Xcode 5.1, or not using the iOS 7.1 SDK, edit `build-ios.sh` and change the version numbers.
+4. If you are not the embedded libtomcrypt or libtomath versions, not using Xcode 5.1, or not using the iOS 7.1 SDK, edit `build-ios.sh` and change the version numbers.

 5. Edit `build-ios-tomcrypt-config.h` according to your requirements.
     **By default, only SHA1, SHA256 and RSA are enabled!** A list of